Effective from November 2020 (updated July 2026)

 - operate a forward focused, responsive, reflective, and structured organisation

-- lead innovation in the sector and advocate for better outcomes for consumers of aged care and participants of NDIS services
+- lead innovation in the sector and advocate for better outcomes for participants of aged care and NDIS services.

-- meet the requirements of the Aged Care Quality Standards and of being an approved provider of aged care services.
+- meet the requirements of the Aged Care Quality Standards and of being a registered provider of aged care services.
 This includes:

 - managing high impact and high prevalence risks associated with the care of each Member;